MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 If the either motor is not able to achieve the required speed for the turn (beyond the maximum output), then the other motor is automatically changed by the program to meet the required difference.

-Acceleration Register (in direct motor control)
+Acceleration register (in direct motor control)

-require a controlled acceleration period for the attached motors to reach there
+If you require a controlled acceleration period for the attached

-ultimate speed, the MD22 has a register to provide this.
-It works by inputting a
+motors to reach there ultimate speed, the MD22 has a register to

-value into the acceleration register which acts as a delay in the power
+register which acts as a delay in the power stepping.
+The amount of

-stepping.
-The amount of steps is the difference between the current speed of the
+steps is the difference between the current speed of the motors and the

-motors were traveling at full speed in the forward direction (255) and were
+traveling at full speed in the forward direction (255) and were

 instructed to move at full speed in reverse (0), there would be 255